Kutz-Dag/Kutz-Dag/README.md

 ## Current Goals

 My goal is to achieve **full-stack development**.
-I am currently a Junior Front-End Developer.
+I am currently a Front-End Developer.

 ## What do I already know?